isomerpages/mol-services/_are-you-planning-to/move-into-a-flat.md

 ---
-title: Move Into A Flat
+title: Move Into an HDB Flat
 permalink: /government-services/move-in/
 ---